PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 production calls, prove normalized old/new body identity, and compare direct owner/wrapper complete ModelIR fingerprints and statistics.
 Do not create a pull request.

+## Mixed NHWC-input/NCHW-Concat ownership extraction: completed state

+The corrected mixed-Concat owner now resides in `onnx2tf/tflite_builder/passes/mixed_concat_input_repair.py`.
+The lowerer imports it under a private pass alias and retains a two-line private compatibility wrapper.
+Both fallback and final production calls still target the historical lowerer name in the same order.

+The old and new owner functions are each 223 lines and have identical ASTs.
+The focused suite executes the module owner and lowerer wrapper on deep copies of a multi-adapter ModelIR and confirms identical return statistics and complete fingerprints.
+Architecture tests keep the corrected prevalidation plan before the first mutation, require one wrapper dispatch, preserve both production calls, and prevent the owner module from importing the lowerer.
+The whole lowerer retains exactly its eight pre-existing Ruff findings.

+Validation completed as follows:

+- old/new owner AST comparison: exact, 223 lines each;
+- focused owner/wrapper and architecture selector:
+  `14 passed, 254 deselected in 0.69s`;
+- changed-file focused branch regression: `610 passed in 23.28s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.30s`;
+- targeted Ruff, Python compilation, and whitespace checks: passed.

+Tier 3 `sgscsh.onnx` was run strictly sequentially at corrected checkpoint `55f1a541` and after extraction.
+Both runs passed `-cotof` with `max_abs=2.5331974029541016e-07`, zero process-tree SWAP, and durations of 15.582 and 14.434 seconds.
+Pass metrics are exact.
+Float32/float16 TFLite, tensor-correspondence, op-error CSV, schema, and generated-schema artifacts are byte-identical; the three JSON differences contain only output-directory or temporary-file paths.

+Changed files are the new owner module, lowerer import/wrapper, focused owner- wrapper comparison, architecture ownership checks, and three branch documents.
+Public API, CLI, behavior/statistics, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; work is commit/push only.

+At restart, inventory the next raw helper in actual production source order before editing it.
+Characterize positive, rejection, ownership, and call- boundary behavior first.
+Keep validation minimal and strictly sequential; do not create a pull request.